 Pre-colonial Age

-Before European colonists came, several indigenous groups, including the Baoulé, Anyi, and Agni people, called the territory that is now Côte d'Ivoire home.
-Living in little communities scattered around the country, these people carried their own distinct customs and civilizations.
+Among other indigenous communities, the Baoulé, Anyi, and Agni people lived in the territory now known as Côte d'Ivoire prior to European colonists.
+Living in small towns dotting the nation, these people carried their own unique cultures and practices.

 Colonial Period

 Arriving on the coast of Côte d'Ivoire in the late 1800s, French colonists started to impose rule over the area.
 They considered the ground to be a rich supply of goods, including lumber, cocoa, and coffee.
-The French colonial government taxed the Indigenous people extensively and made them work on farms or mines as well.
-During World War II, thousands of Ivorians were recruited to fight for France.
+Along with taxing the Indigenous people heavily, the French colonial government made them labourers on mines or farms.
+Thousands of Ivorians were enlisted to fight for France during World War II.
 Nationalist feelings and demands for independence grew out of this.

 Land migration